CryptoBreach/cryptobreach.github.io/index.md

 - Use GDB/Ndisasm/Libemu to dissect the functionality of the shellcode
 - Present your analysis

+## Prerequisites

+- Basic understanding of registers
+- Basic understanding of stack and memory
+- Basic understanding of assembly

 ## Context

 For this assignment we are going to dissect three different shellcodes generated with metasploit.
 Cool right ?
 It might allow us to diversify our opcodes knowledge and find new pattern and tricks in assembly!